 How To Know When These Bars Are Done Baking

-- Preheat the oven to 300 degrees F. It’s easy to go on autopilot and assume these bars are baked at 350 degrees F, but they don’t bake properly at that temperature.
+- Preheat the oven to 300°F: It’s easy to go on autopilot and assume you should bake these bars at 350°F, but they won’t bake right at that temp.

-- Preventing under-baked peanut butter banana bars: Make sure your oven is correctly calibrated; wait for the oven to fully preheat before adding the bars to the oven and position the pan in the center of the oven.
+- Preventing under-baked peanut butter banana bars: Make sure your oven is correctly calibrated.
+Wait for the oven to fully preheat before adding the bars, and place the pan in the center of the oven.

 - Visual cues for doneness: Bars will slightly pull away from the edges of the pan, edges will slightly darken, and the top will look set (not glossy).